Updated 7:00 a.m. (CT) November 2, 2020

-There are now 38,202,956 reported cases of coronavirus, or COVID-19, worldwide according to the World Health Organization.
-215,194 total COVID-related deaths were reported in the United States since January 1, 2020 according to the Center for Disease Control.
+There are now 46,166,182 reported cases of coronavirus, or COVID-19, worldwide according to the World Health Organization.
+9,105,230 total cases were reported in the United States since January 1, 2020 according to the Center for Disease Control.
+This includes 80,932 new U.S. cases in the past 7 days.
 The National Safety Education Center is following this situation to provide up-to-date, helpful information for our members, our instructors, and the public.

 OSHA recently issued guidelines for several common scenarios where individuals may be exposed to the virus at home or at work.
 Summarized in pdf form, these guidelines may be easily distributed or printed and posted in common areas.